Bulldog Mortality & Brachycephalic Obstructive Airway Syndrome

-But I performed about 180 airway surgeries last year alone.
-I have developed an expertise, yes, but I really wish that I could "retire" because there were no more patients for me to "correct".
+However, I performed about 180 airway surgeries last year alone.
+I have developed expertise, yes, but I really wish that I could "retire" because there were no more patients for me to "correct".

 I will always say "yes".
 I will always be willing to try.
 I will always be honest with my limitations and expectations.
 9 out of 10 of my patients do brilliantly and are instantly transformed.
 1 out of 10 suffer worrisome post-surgical complications.
 3 out of 100 will pass away hours to days after surgery because of frustrating brachycephalic complications.

 And this is why I am writing this post: I lost a patient yesterday.
 This beautiful young bulldog had airway corrective surgery with me and did great until about 6 hours later, at which point she regurgitated at home and then started having trouble breathing.
 I was on the phone with the clients at 10 p.m. when I sent them to their local ER.
 My patient was diagnosed with aspiration pneumonia (not her first time) and placed on oxygen.
 24 hours later she rapidly developed complications and passed away.
 A piece of me died with her.
 I am crushed by the weight of my sadness and by the weight of her family's sadness.

 I would like to stop doing these surgeries.
 I would like to not worry all night about my patients.
 I really would like to go home after my work day and "tune out".
 But I can't.
 I won't.
 I worked for 31 years developing this expertise.
 I will continue doing my best to transform lives -- for as long as breeders breed two dogs together that can't breathe, can't walk, can't hold food and water down, and wake up 30 times a night with sleep apnea.

 I will every now and then mourn a patient that slips through my fingers.
 I will remind myself that I did not create this sad individual that has TWENTY TIMES the post-anesthetic mortality rate of other breeds.